brainsnorkel/sourdough/README.md

   * Add 250ml (1 cup) water
   * Splash ~25ml (1.5Tbsp) of olive oil
-  * Add all of your bangin starter from step 1 ([should be a bit floaty or bouyant with all that bubble](https://twitter.com/SeamusBlackley/status/1135319551812329472?s=20))
+  * Add all of your bangin starter from step 1 ([should float with all that bubble](https://twitter.com/SeamusBlackley/status/1135319551812329472?s=20))
   * Stir in 100g (3.5oz) of your 500g (1.1lb) of flour and stir to a paste with as much aeration as you can manage, then [thoroughly incorporate the remaining 400g (0.9lb) of your flour](https://twitter.com/SeamusBlackley/status/1135322614828740608?s=20) with a [spoon or hands](https://twitter.com/SeamusBlackley/status/1135323253348507650?s=20).

 The dough should now be a ball that's a bit crumbly looking and [not wet or too sticky](https://twitter.com/SeamusBlackley/status/1135323778886524930?s=20).
 Add a little more water or flour if needed and incorporate thoroughly with a bit of kneading in the bowl.